Alex223124/awesome-open-ror/README.md

 * [Rentmybikes-rails](https://github.com/balanced/rentmybikes-rails) - A fully functional, deployable marketplace implementation using Balanced API for Rails
 * [Sharetribe](https://www.sharetribe.com) - Marketplace platform with payPal integration
+* [Fairmondo](https://github.com/fairmondo/fairmondo) - A free market place in the hand of the users.

 ## Social-networks